quantumlib/qsim/docs/install_qsimcirq.md

 ## Linux installation

-We provide `qsimcirq` Python wheels on 64-bit `x86` architectures with `Python 3.{10,11,12,13}`.
-The installation process will automatically detect CUDA GPUs on your computer if it exists.
-(Note that this may take time to finish.)
+We provide `qsimcirq` Python wheels on 64-bit `x86` and architectures with `Python 3.{10,11,12,13}`.
+The installation process will automatically check for CUDA and GPUs on your computer if they exist and attempt to build a version of qsim that can make use of the GPU(s).
+(Note that this is presently an installation-time action and will take several minutes to finish.)

 Simply run `pip3 install qsimcirq`.